 Like a Virgin

 The best olive oil is labeled “extra virgin.”
 That term signifies a low acidity, which in turn means that the olives were especially fresh when pressed into oil.
 It also means the oil is unadulterated by inferior chemically-extracted “second pressing” oil.
-In a word that properly respected the English language, “virginity” would be a binary thing—either it’s virgin or it’s not—but with olives “extra virgin” denotes higher quality than mere “virgin.”
+In a word that properly respected the English language, “virginity” would be a binary thing—either it’s virgin or it’s not.
+But with olive oil, “extra virgin” denotes higher quality than mere “virgin.”

-I can’t remember the last time I saw plain old virgin olive oil— it seems olive oil is either extra virgin or low-quality.
-You can reliably assume that any olive oil not carrying the word virgin on its label is an inferior product.
+I can’t remember the last time I encountered plain old virgin olive oil— it seems bottled olive oil is either extra virgin or low-quality.
+So don’t forget that any olive oil not carrying the word virgin on its label is poor quality.
 There’s no good reason to purchase low quality olive oil.
 Much better to buy an inexpensive neutral-tasting vegetable oil (like safflower) than a low-quality olive oil for your general cooking needs.

 Buying and Storing Unfiltered Olive Oil